Ax3man/phylopath/cran-comments.md

 Status: OK

 ## CRAN Package Check Results:
-All ok.
+All OK.

 ## Downstream dependencies
 The package does not have downstream dependencies.

-This submission is to fix issues introduced by updates to ggraph, and fixes some additional bugs.
+This submission fixes several small bugs and makes minor improvements to the package.